Using a Box Frame

 Don’t forget neat corners…

-These need to be mitred (which is just a posh way of saying they need to be turned over so there is no bulky bits making them look ugly!)
+These need to be mitered (which is just a posh way of saying they need to be turned over so there are no bulky bits making them look ugly!)

 Flip over when everything is nicely pulled to the back and check you are happy with how it looks.

 Next lace the back…

 With a strong thread, lace across from top to bottom and then side to side and secure.

 Stitch the corners down with a whip stitch – pull across as you stitch to keep them tight.

 It doesn’t need to look neat as you can see!…